 Producer/ Mixer/ Writer/ Artist

-Clients include: London Grammar, Birdy, James Morrison, Sir Paul McCartney
+Clients include: London Grammar, Aurora, Birdy, Walking on Cars, and Sir Paul McCartney

 A musical polymath, it seems as if all Roy Kerr’s musical adventures find phenomenal success or set a pioneering path for others to follow.
-As one-half of production duo MyRiot alongside Tim Bran, Kerr produced London Grammar’s 2013 debut album, If You Wait, achieving huge sales and widespread critical acclaim.
-They followed this success with co-production on multiple tracks on London Grammar’s following number 1 album, “Truth is a Beautiful Thing”.
-Roy has won production plaudits for co-producing Rae Morris’ album “Someone One There,” including the massive radio hits “Do It” and “Athletico”.
-Aurora Over a decade earlier Kerr helped ignite the nascent mash-up scene as The Freelance Hellraiser, while as part of another production duo, Kid Gloves, he combined underground dance with pop for an array of the world’s leading artists.
+As one-half of production duo MyRiot alongside Tim Bran, the pair are firmly established as British production heavyweights with recent album productions for Aurora, Rae Morris, IDER, Walking on Cars and Halsey.
+Over a decade earlier Kerr helped ignite the explosive mash-up scene as The Freelance Hellraiser, while as part of another production duo, Kid Gloves, he combined underground dance with pop for an array of the world’s leading artists.

 Kerr’s breakthrough was in 2001 as The Freelance Hellraiser when his bootleg mash-up of The Strokes and Christina Aguilera resulted in A Stroke of Genius, a track which quickly spread through a pre-YouTube world like a PC virus.
 Crashing servers and switchboards at radio stations worldwide, it was heralded as the precursor to a new genre-bending pop landscape.
 A point now made in university textbooks and broadsheet newspapers.